NorthStar/xyz/README.md

 ----
 ## Of Ongoing Interests
-I am starting an organization for secure and private evaluations on safety-critical tasks.
+I am increasingly interested in secure and private evaluations on safety-critical tasks.
 Stay tuned, and reach out if you are interested.

 I'm working on integrating cutting-edge cryptography and security techniques into applications that may become future infrastructure.
 I have opinions on the techniques that afford better policy regarding our future relationship with AI.